 2. Build a frame for the window and secure it to the opening with screws.

-3. Insert the new shower window into the frame and position it using a level.
+3. Insert the new shower window into the frame and position it with a level.

-4. Caulk around the perimeter to ensure a tight seal.
+4. Caulk around the perimeter and make sure there’s a tight seal.

 What are the benefits of having a window in the shower?

-A window in the shower can allow more natural light into the room and provide a way for steam and moisture to escape.
-Depending on its placement, a shower window can make a small bathroom feel larger.
-Additionally, the materials and textures you choose for your shower window can complement your bathroom’s overall design and decor.
+A window in the shower allows more natural light into the room and allows steam and moisture to escape.
+A shower window can also make a small bathroom feel larger.

 What should you consider when installing a window in your shower?